geopozo/pozo-py/docs/en/users/CROSSPLOTS.md

 ### A note about colormaps:

 To show the z-axis, we use colormaps in our crossplots.
-Plotly will generally automatically choose the optimal color range: one two show you all the data in the highest resolution.
+Plotly will automatically choose the optimal color range: one to show you all the data in the highest resolution.
 The colormap functions like a "color zoom".

+#### *Examples of bad configurations:*

-#### Too zoomed in:
+##### Too zoomed in:

 Data goes between 1-10.
 Your color map goes between 4-5.
 You can't see all the data, it's useless.

-#### Too zoomed out:
+##### Too zoomed out:

 Data goes between 1-10.
 Your color map goes between -10000 and 10000.
 You are too zoomed out, all points will be the same color.